unosquare/uno-react/README.md

 ### `useStateForModel`

-This hook allow us to keep updated the values of a model that are related to an input, handling the input's `onChange` calls.
+This hook allows us to keep updated the values of a model that are related to an input, handling the input's `onChange` calls.
 During the first render the model will have the initialValue.

 @param {object} initialValue dafault or initial model.